vlykhvar/FootballTicketsApp/README.md

 **Running the Project**
 1. Download and install last JDK
 2. Download and install the MySQL
+3. Download and install the MySQL
 3. Clone the project from GitHub
-4. Open in an IDE.
+4. Open in an IDE
-5. Configure file db.properties by according to your database settings
+5. Configure file db.properties according to your database settings
-6. Run the project!
+6. Run the project

+For testing app, you may be authorization as _user_ or _admin_.
+Logins have of the same names as roles.
+Passwords for both are `test`.